Continuity of the Revuz correspondence under the absolute continuity condition: Acknowledgement

 \section{Acknowledgement}

-I would like to thank my supervisor Dr.\ David Croydon for his support and fruitful discussions and Drs.\ Naotaka Kajino and Takahiro Mori for their valuable comments that helped me improve the earlier version of Proposition \ref{2. prop: smoothness conditon} to its current form.
-This work was supported by JSPS KAKENHI Grant Number JP 24KJ1447 and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+I would like to thank my supervisor Dr.\ David Croydon for his support and fruitful discussions, and Dr.\ Naotaka Kajino and Dr.\ Takahiro Mori for their valuable comments that helped me improve the earlier version of this paper.
+I am also grateful to the anonymous referee for comments on the domination principle for $\alpha$-potentials, which make the results applicable to the dual setting beyond the symmetric Dirichlet form framework.
+This work was supported by JSPS KAKENHI Grant Number JP24KJ1447 and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.